-PPO provides for a prioritisation model which allows projects to be rated in the Projects entity, or as a separate custom entity based on the client requirement and current configuration.
-Prioritisation models are implemented in PPO using it‘s standard functionality and ability to configure data fields and implement calculated fields.
+PPO provides for prioritisation models which allow projects to be rated in the Projects entity, or as a separate custom entity based on the client requirement and current configuration.
+Prioritisation models are implemented in PPO using its standard functionality and ability to configure data fields and implement calculated fields.
 There are three prioritisation techniques that we have found extremely useful when it comes to prioritisation:

 How do I go about setting this up?

-The criteria-based model of prioritisation can be implemented in PPO in two ways: on the Projects entity; or in a separate custom entity.
+The Weighted Scoring Model of prioritisation can be implemented in PPO in two ways: on the Projects entity; or in a separate custom entity.

-To implement the prioritisation model on the Projects entity the following steps can be taken:
+To implement the Weighted Scoring Model on the Projects entity the following steps can be taken:

 - Add each criterion as a field on the project entity and link it to a custom list which shows the applicable rating scale (1 to 5, as described above) or options (e.g. High, Medium or Low).

 - Implement a prioritisation score data field (as a calculated field) using the results of the options to drive the score.
-This will require you to log a support call from your PPO Home Page to request the prioritisation result calculation to be implemented.
+This will require you to log a support call from your PPO Support button under User Options to request the prioritisation result calculation to be implemented.
 The result can be calculated based on values and weightings applied to each criterion field value, which should also be supplied in your support call.

-- A custom entity called “Prioritisation Log”should be implemented.
+- A custom entity called “Prioritisation”should be implemented.

 - The entity must be configured to show the list of identified criteria as custom list fields and the rating scale (1 to 5, as described above) or options (e.g. High, Medium, Low) as the custom list items available for each field.